 To leave an assigned area, students must first receive permission from their educator.
-Failure to follow this procedure may result in disciplinary action.
-Student must punch out whenever leaving the school grounds; NO exceptions.
+Failure to follow this procedure may result in dismissal.
+Whenever a student leaves the School grounds, he or she must be punched out, NO exceptions.

 Early Dismissals